CompactMods/.github/profile/README.md

 ![CM Banner](banner.png)

-## Current Update Progress (1.18.2)
+## Current Update Progress (1.19)

-#### ✅ Compact Machines (1.18.2) - Current
+#### ✅ Compact Machines (1.18.2/1.19) - Current
 *Compact Machines* is released for the current versions of Forge.
-The current focus is to stabilize machine features and bring the mod into full alignment with all the features available in Compact Machines 3 for 1.12.2.
+Next priorities are to improve the tunnel and upgrade systems, adding better support for mods like Applied Energistics 2 and Create.

-#### ⏱️ Compact Crafting (1.16.5) - LTS
+#### ✅ Compact Crafting (1.18.2/1.19) - Current
-*Compact Crafting* is partially ported, and on temporary pause while rendering changes are being worked through.
-Join the Discord for screenshots and update news.
+*Compact Crafting* is released for the current versions of Forge.
+Next priorities are to improve the recipe matching system more and to add new features for automation.